Want your writing to shine?

 Academic Proofreading

-Academic proofreading is reserved for graduate-level work and above, including master’s theses, doctoral dissertations, journal articles, etc. I do the same general proofreading, but I also check for citations and style guideline formatting as well as plagiarism issues.
-I am proficient in APA, CMOS, and MLA.
+Academic proofreading is typically for upper-level college and graduate-level work, including master’s theses, doctoral dissertations, journal articles, etc. I do the same general proofreading, but I also check for citations and style guideline formatting as well as plagiarism issues.
+I am most proficient in APA, CMOS, and MLA but can work with you on other style guidelines as needed.

-CAUTION STUDENTS: Check with your school, department, and advisor in advance to be sure it meets the college's ethical standards to hire an outside proofreader for your work before you hand it in.
+CAUTION STUDENTS: Check with your school, department, and/or advisor in advance to be sure it's okay to hire an outside proofreader for your work.
+Do this before you hand your work in.

 Jocelyn B.